stakater/mto-docs/content/learn/mto-vs-kamaji.md

 ## Introduction

-Kamaji is an open-source project from Clastix that runs tenant Kubernetes control planes as pods on a management cluster, with worker nodes joining each tenant control plane.
+Kamaji is an open-source project that runs tenant Kubernetes control planes as pods on a management cluster, with worker nodes joining each tenant control plane.
 It is the upstream-Kubernetes counterpart to the hosted-control-plane idea.

 Like every hosted-control-plane technology, Kamaji answers an isolation question.
 Multi-Tenant Operator answers a governance question.
 Comparing them directly only makes sense once that split is clear.